wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/practice-security-administration.md

 - Real-time endpoint detection and response (EDR) insights correlated with endpoint vulnerabilities
 - Linked machine vulnerability and security configuration assessment data in the context of exposure discovery
-- Built-in remediation processes through Microsoft Intune and Microsoft Microsoft Endpoint Manager
+- Built-in remediation processes through Microsoft Intune and Microsoft Endpoint Manager

 For example, using the security recommendations present in the portal, an administrator could request that an application be updated, which would then notify the Intune team to remediate the request.